Obstetrics and Gynaecology ST1 Interview Preparation and Essential Reading

 Competition

-In 2023 there were 1347 applicants for 312 posts; making the competition ratio 4.32:1.
-This is an increase from 2022, when the competition ratio was 3.72.
+For 2024 entry, there were 2170 applicants for 310 posts, meaning seven people applied for each post.
+This is a big increase from 2023, when there were 1347 applicants for 312 posts, resulting in just over four people applying for each post.
 This indicates that Obstetrics and Gynaecology is a competitive speciality and is becoming more competitive as the years go on.
 Consider also that you don’t only want to be in the top 25% of applicants, but to get a training post where you want to live and work – you need to be aiming as high as you can.
 You can view post offers and acceptance rates here.
 The Health Education England website provides up-to-date and historical information on competition ratios for all specialities.

 Multi-Specialty Recruitment Assessment (MSRA)